andrzeng/gflowgame/README.md

-This repository contains code for training a GFlowNet encoder-decoder transformer to solve the [Sliding puzzle](https://en.wikipedia.org/wiki/Sliding_puzzle).
+This repository contains code for training a GFlowNet encoder-decoder transformer to sample trajectories from the [sliding puzzle](https://en.wikipedia.org/wiki/Sliding_puzzle) game.
 To start training, run

 ``python main.py``.